Swiss Valley (Iowa)

 Swiss Valley is a valley in Dubuque County, Iowa, United States.
 Inside the valley is a 65 acre park and a branch of the Catfish Creek.

 Etymology

 The valley was named after the original settlers to the area who were Swiss.

+History

+In 2025, flooding damaged the park and campground, including trees, bridges, and prairies within.

 Geography

 The Swiss Valley is found about 3-4 mi from Dubuque, Iowa.
 In it is a branch of the Catfish Creek, known as the Swiss Valley Creek, that flows through.
 A tributary of the Swiss Valley Creek, known as Monastery Creek, is reserved for trout fingerlings.

 Swiss Valley Park

 Amenities at the park include a picnic area, trails, a playground, restrooms and camping.

 Trout, stocked by the Iowa DNR, are fished at the park.